brooke-watson/BRRR/README.md

 Details
 -------

-`skrrrahh` plays a short rap adlib which is useful if you want to get notified, for example, when a script has finished.
-The package currently includes 51 different sounds from *a number of different artists*.
+`skrrrahh()` plays a short rap adlib which is useful if you want to get notified, for example, when a script has finished.
+The package currently includes 51 different sounds from 34 artists.
 50/51 of the sounds are pulled from [The Rap Board](therapboard.com) by [LP Riel](http://www.lpriel.com/).